CloudBindle/bindle/README.md

     aws_region=us-east-1
     aws_zone=a,

-## AWS - Additional EBS Space

-In order to add extra EBS volumes across the board, use the following syntax in order to provision a 400 and 500 GB volume attached to each node:

-    aws_ebs=400,500

 ## Interacting with the VM(s)

 Once the launch_cluster.pl script finishes running you will have one or more VM instances running on a given cloud or local VM environment.
 [Vagrant](http://vagrantup.com) provides functions for interacting with the generated VMs.
 Information used to lanch the VM's can ve found in target deirecrtories' "Vagranfile"(s).